 – Learning Objectives

 All abstracts for posters must be submitted in English, using a maximum of 2.000 characters.

 All posters must be printed and presented in English.
 However, posters submitted for SVMTRA-ASTRM can also be printed and presented in English, German or French.

 There are two SGR-SSR prizes for scientific posters (summa cum laude; magna cum laude) and one SGR-SSR prize for the best educational poster.
 The evaluation of the posters by the poster jury will take place during the poster exhibition.
 The prizes will be awarded based on the decision of the poster jury.

-There will be a “Poster Walking Tour” on Thursday June 18, 2020, during lunch time from 13:00 to 13:45.
+There will be a “Poster Walking Tour” on Thursday June 24, 2021, from 13:30 to 14:15.
 At this time, at least one of the authors must be present for discussion.
 The presence of one of the authors is a precondition for the eligibility of the poster for the poster award.
 If none of the authors is present, the poster will not be considered for the award.